 Strategic Trade Association Partnerships

-Commonfund understands that there are many institutions and organizations working on DEI efforts.
+Commonfund understands that there are many institutions and organizations working on diversity, equity, and inclusion efforts.
 We want to be with others who care about this work and share resources and tools with others.
 The Commonfund Institute has several existing trade association partnerships and continues to seek new partnerships to develop research and tools.

 Some examples of existing relationships include: